Com-Lum/MMM-RMV/README.md

 ## Configuration

-<b>Important: "fDestination" does not mean the arrival station which you are interested in!</b>
+<b>Important: "fDestination" does not mean the arrival station which you are interested in!</b><br>
-<b>It has to be the final destination of the transport line!</b>
+<b>It has to be the final destination of the transport line!</b><br>
+An easy way for finding out the transport routes is to set "fDest" to false and check out what the module is displaying for the different transport types.<br>

 1. minimum configuration within `config.js`: